osg-htc/docs/docs/compute-element/hosted-ce.md

     so it must also have permissions to submit jobs to the batch system

--   If your batch system is not HTCondor, there needs to be a shared file system between the submit server and the compute nodes
+-   If your batch system is not HTCondor, there must be a shared file system between the submit server and the compute nodes

-## Setup Process
+## Applying for an OSG Hosted CE

 Before making any system changes, you should do the following steps: